 2. Email Click-through Rate (CTR)

 Click-through rates refer to the ratio of emails whose links are clicked.
 It gives an idea of how effective your content is.
 If your content is engaging enough to drive your users to click the link that you want them to click, directing them to where you want them to be.
 It is essential for you to have winning content so that your click-through rate will benefit.

 It is important for you to have high CTR because your email marketing usually cannot contain everything, so you usually direct your potential customers to your site via a link on the email.
 Make sure that your strategy is inviting enough to entice your users to click on your links.

 Bounce rate refers to the ratio of emails that could not be delivered from the totality of those you send.
 There are, however, two types of bounces: hard and soft.
 Soft refers to a minor, and often temporary bouncing of emails such as when the recipient’s inbox has no more space, and so incoming emails are unable to push through.

 Meanwhile, hard bounce refers usually permanent inability of emails to push through because of invalid or deactivated email addresses.
+You should make use of an email address verification tool to ensure the emails on your list are in fact valid emails.
 You should remove hard bounces from your mailing list because this will further cause high bounce rates, which can be very negative.

 You should also make an effort in improving your mailing list, not only in the number of recipients but also as to the quality of the emails in it.
 With that, your success rate would be higher.